damanimehul/damanimehul.github.io/_pages/about.md

 ---

 Hello!
-I am a second year Ph.D. student at MIT, where I am advised by Jacob Andreas.
+I am a third year Ph.D. student at MIT, where I am advised by [Jacob Andreas][jacob].

-My high level research goal is to develop generally capable reinforcement learning (RL) systems that are aligned with human values and goals.
+My research interests lie at the intersection of reinforcement learning (RL) and large language models (LLMs).
+I believe that RL and LLMs have the potential to synergistically improve each other.
+I am very excited by the potential of RL to improve reasoning, math, coding, and other capabilities in LLMs.
-I am particularly interested in methods that harness the common-sense knowledge of LLM’s to guide RL agents.
+Similarly, I am also interested in harnessing the common-sense knowledge of LLM’s to bootstrap RL methods.
-I am also interested in studying cooperation in multi-agent systems, which encompasses both pure agent teams as well as human-AI teams.
+Finally, having worked on multi-agent RL in the past, I am also interested in studying cooperation in multi-agent settings, with a particular focus on understanding how LLM agents can be integrated into and benefit from multi-agent frameworks.
-Finally, I am excited by the prospect of applying RL to solve real-world problems such as warehouse automation and traffic signal control.

 Previously, I worked with [Lerrel Pinto][lerrel] at NYU on developing automatic curriculum learning methods for RL agents.
 Before that, I was a part of the [MARMot Lab][marmot] at NUS, where I worked with [Guillaume Sartoretti][guillaume] on applying multi-agent reinforcement learning to [traffic signal control][traffic] and [multi-agent pathfinding][mapf].

+I'm always excited to explore new research directions and am open to collaborating or advising students.
+If you are interested in my research or simply want to chat, don't hesitate to get in touch!

 [marmot]: https://marmotlab.org